CWSmith1701/darkscribes_legacy/README.md

 Two seperate sites wil be accessable through your web browser when the project is completed.

 Darkscribes.local and Lemontastica.local.
 Both Sites are legacy fanfiction archives.

+Much of the Docker related portions of this project are based off this [artcile](https://blog.sylo.space/guide-to-install-nginx-php-mariadb-phpmyadmin-in-docker/) by [Harianto van Insulinde](https://blog.sylo.space/author/harianto/)